sombreroEnPuntas/trust-builder/README.md

 ### `yarn test`

-To the default `jest` testing env, I added `enzyme`.
+To the default `jest` testing env, I added `enzyme` because it's awesome.

+The project generates a folder called `/coverage` which is `.gitignore`d on this repo.
+Run it on your local, and notice the **100%** test coverage :)

 Launches the test runner in the interactive watch mode.<br>
-I used the data from [/mocks/reviews.json](/mocks/reviews.json) to generate some snapshots.<br>
+I used the data from [src/mocks/reviews.json](/mocks/reviews.json) to generate some snapshots.<br>
-If you change that, you need to tell `jest` to update snapshots.
+If you change that, you need to tell `jest` to update the snapshots.
 Just press `u` :)

 ### `yarn run build`